Inference from gated first-passage times

 While simple, Eq.~\eqref{mean} carries utmost importance in practical scenarios, where reliably estimating the full probability distribution is not a viable option, and only the mean can be accurately measured.
 Apart from setting an important time-scale for a wide class of chemical reactions in confinement, where the mean reaction time can be used to infer full reaction time statistics \cite{guerin2021universal}, the mean first-passage time can also shed light on fundamental properties of the system at hand \cite{belousov_first-passage_2020,belousov2022statistical}.

-\emph{Inferring the diffusion coefficient.---}While Eq.~\eqref{centres_rxn}, and thus subsequently Eq.~\eqref{mean}, were derived for Markov processes in discrete space, the discreteness of the state space was not used explicitly, and starting from Eq.~\eqref{eq1} it is easy to see that these equations also hold for continuous space Markov processes.
-A paramount example of such a process is simple diffusion, where one is often interested in inferring the diffusion coefficient $\mathcal{D}$.

-We now illustrate how one can utilize our framework to infer underlying model-based parameters like $\mathcal{D}$.

-Imagine a scenario like that depicted in Fig.~\ref{fig:schematic}(b), namely we inject an unobservable particle---whose detection is possible only upon reaction---at a known location $x_0$, and an unknown (equilibrated) internal state ($\sigma_0=E$).
-Let us further assume that we have a model for its motion in the medium.
-For ease of illustration, we assume that the particle is freely diffusing inside an effectively one-dimensional box $[0,L]$ with reflecting boundaries and a gated target located at $x_0<m<L$.
-Utilizing Eq.~\eqref{mean} we find that for this model \cite{SI}
+\emph{Inferring the diffusion coefficient.---}We now illustrate how one can utilize our framework to infer physically meaningful parameters like the diffusion coefficient $\mathcal{D}$.
+Importantly, we show that this can be done even when the actual motion of the particle cannot be tracked.
+Imagine a scenario like that depicted in Fig.~\ref{fig:schematic}(b), namely we inject an unobservable particle---whose detection is possible only upon reaction---at a known location $x_0$.
+Assume that the internal state of the particle is initially equilibrated ($\sigma_0=E$); and further assume that it is freely diffusing inside an effectively one-dimensional box $[0,L]$ with reflecting boundaries and a gated target located at $x_0<m<L$.
+Utilizing Eq.~\eqref{mean} we find that \cite{SI}

 Equation~\eqref{extractdiffusion} asserts that the diffusion coefficient can be inferred from the difference in the measurable detection times $\langle T_d(x_0,E)\rangle$ and $\langle T_d(m,E)\rangle$.